top of page

 "This will never work."

-Roger shakes his head in disbelief while he waits at the neighborhood bus stop beside a pile of burnt orange leaves and his heavy set friend, Steven.
-The autumn wind gusts against Roger's yellow raincoat and brown curly hair.
-A wooden jellyfish necklace dangles down his gray t-shirt and blows toward the blue sling backpack that hangs off his left shoulder.
-He impatiently glances at his overly advanced wrist communicator, 'No Messages.
+Roger shakes his head in disbelief, standing at the neighborhood bus stop beside a pile of burnt orange leaves and his heavy set friend, Steven.
+Thinking to themselves as Roger crushes a brown leaf beneath his sneaker.
+Another one of Steven's hairbrained schemes.
+It's not surprising that Apollo went along with it, but Homer too?
+The autumn wind gusts against Roger's yellow raincoat as the worst case scenarios run though his mind.
+A wooden jellyfish necklace dangles onto his plain gray t-shirt, a blue sling backpack hangs off of his left shoulder.
+He impatiently glances at his advanced wrist communicator.
+'No Messages.
 Maintaining Optimal Body Temperature.
 Weather: Forty-Four Degrees Fahrenheit.
 THC Readings: 22.6%.
 CBD- 4.8%.
-Gravity Setting: 100%.'
+Gravity: 100%.'

 "What's the worst that can happen?"
 Steven asks.
-Light rain drizzles onto his attire that looks like a flashback from the 80's; backwards fitted cap, a bright neon windbreaker with a hot pink zipper, and vintage orange hi-top sneakers.
-He struggles to keep his eyes open due to this morning’s wake and bake.
+Light rain drizzles onto his attire, a throwback to the 80's; backwards fitted cap, bright neon windbreaker with a hot pink zipper, and a pair of vintage orange hi-top sneakers.
+The sizzled teen is struggling to keep his eyes open due to this morning’s wake and bake.

 "Worst that could happen?
 Expulsion!
-Why'd we even mention this field trip to begin with?"
-Roger says with a frown.
-His eyes show no evidence of a morning smoke session thanks to his handy Crystal Clear brand eye drops.
+Why'd we mention this field trip to begin with?"
+Roger asks with a frown.
+His worried eyes show no evidence that a smoke session had ever taking place thanks to his handy Crystal-Clear brand eye drops.
 He sniffles and raises an eyebrow.
-Suspiciously, he searches for something or someone...
+Suspiciously searching for something or someone...

 Two stoned hippies saunter onto the scene.
 Both appear to be older, somewhere in their mid-twenties.
 On the left, Apollo, the hungover god of the sun.
 Banished from Mt.
 Olympus centuries ago due to his wildcard partying and debauchery.
-He brushes his ragged dirty blonde hair out of his aviator shades.
-Like most days, he wears his signature multi-color baja poncho and worn out jeans.
-To the right, Homer, rocking a heavy metal t-shirt, and a pair of cargo pants with a handheld gaming device sticking out of the right pocket.
-You'd probably better know this closet degenerate as the pot smoking superhero, Stonerman.
+As he does on most days, he's wearing his signature multi-color baja poncho and worn out jeans.
+The same style he's kept since being banished to earth.
+With swagger, Apollo brushes his ragged dirty blonde hair out of his aviator shades.
+To the right, Homer is rocking a simple heavy metal t-shirt and a pair of cargo pants with a handheld gaming device sticking out of the right pocket.
+Most would better know this closet degenerate as the pot smoking superhero, Stonerman.

-Roger grimaces as his loud friends stand beside him.
+Roger grimaces as his two loud friends stand beside him.

 "Or maybe the entire bus, then?
-Is the incentive here to get caught?
-Homer, you didn't even shave for the occasion."
-Roger chagrins.
-"Maybe we can go another time.
+Is the incentive here to get caught?"
+Roger chagrins, "Maybe we can go another time.
 When my superiors aren't watching our every move...
-I'll drive."
+I'll drive!"

 Homer and Apollo's bloodshot eyes meet.
 "Isn't regular admission like fifty bucks a person?"